adamchainz/ec2-metadata/README.rst

 ``domain: str``
 ~~~~~~~~~~~~~~~

 The domain for AWS resources for the region.
-E.g. ``'amazonaws.com'`` for the
+For example, ``'amazonaws.com'`` for the
 standard AWS regions and GovCloud (US), or ``'amazonaws.com.cn'`` for China.

 ``iam_info: IamInfoDict | None``